CER-REC/energy-futures-vis-avenir-energetique/installguide.md

 ├── Font
 │   └── ...
 ├── bundle.js
+├── app_fragment.html
-└── app_fragment.html
+└── app_iframe.html
 ```

 `app_fragment.html` is a fragment of an HTML document, containing exactly the tags necessary to host the application.
+The fragment is a minimal shell that links to `app_iframe.html`, a separate document which contains the application itself.
+(This iframe approach is necessary to work around a display issue with gradients in certain browsers.)
 In development, we included this fragment in content templates for both WET 3.1.12 and WET 4.0.20 to ensure that it rendered well in both.
 We haven't included the the WET templates we used in development with the files we've distributed.

 `bundle.js` includes all of the Javascript necessary to run the app, and the other CSS, CSV, image, and font files are just the app's assets.
 All of the contents of `public` need to be deployed.